qur/withmock/scenarios/README.txt

 struct_tags     - Tags on struct fields were not being copied to the generated
                   code, which breaks things like JSON encode/decode that use tags.

+missing         - The error message produced when a package is missing is really
+                  cryptic, we should be detecting missing packages, and using an explicit error message.